mmdavid/FOAM/readme.md

 Along with the Ontology and the alignements (if you want to go dig into that).

+WARNING: the format of the HMM only work with HMMER 3.0.

-Otherwise, you'll just to dowbalod the db, and oyu can sue one of the script here to run your annotation.
+Otherwise, you will just have to download the database, and you can sue one of the scripts here to run your annotation.
 Have fun!
-Let me know if you have question.
+Let me know if you have any question.